kikoseijo/lumen-relay-boilerplate/README.md

 }
 ```

-When you have to access Authenticated routes you can configure the Bearer token that server provides after login, thanks to this token we cant track the current logged in User.
-Configure the GraphQL Client creating an HTTP Header with the following:
+To access Authenticated routes you must include the Bearer token in your requests, after a valid login, the server provides you a token, use this token to authenticate your GraphQL Client adding an HTTP Header with the following structure:

 ```json
 {